 While Sarkar’s vision shares affinities with major educational theorists, it simultaneously pushes their boundaries.
-Noddings’ (2005) ethic of care emphasizes relationships and nurturing as foundational to education, yet it remains largely human-centered.
+Noddings’ (2005) ethic of care emphasises relationships and nurturing as foundational to education, yet it remains largely human-centred.
 Dewey’s (1938) experiential learning foregrounds democratic participation and real-world engagement but does not explicitly address the spiritual or ecological dimensions of being.
-Similarly, Freire’s (1970) critical pedagogy situates education as a practice of freedom through dialogical engagement and conscientization, but Sarkar moves further by rooting liberation not only in socio-political transformation but also in spiritual consciousness and universal love.
+Similarly, Freire’s (1970) critical pedagogy situates education as a practice of freedom through dialogical engagement and conscientization.
+However, Sarkar moves further by rooting liberation not only in socio-political transformation but also in spiritual consciousness and universal love.

 Sarkar (1982) proposed a threefold orientation of education under Neohumanism: